moddroid94/onthespot/docs/USAGE.md

 - **Youtube Music**: Youtube Music offers public downloads and does not require an account, simply click 'Add Youtube Music Account' and restart the app.

-- **Generic Downloader**: Generic Downloader uses yt-dlp to rip any available music and videos from a given webpage.
+- **Generic Downloader**: Generic Downloader uses yt-dlp to rip any available music or videos from a given webpage.
 A list of supported services is available in the app or [here](https://github.com/yt-dlp/yt-dlp/tree/master/yt_dlp/extractor).
 Even if your given website is not listed the generic downloader may be able to rip media anyway, just paste your url in the search bar.
-To activate generic downloader simply click 'Add Generic Downloader'
+To activate generic downloader simply click 'Add Generic Downloader'.

 ## 2. Searching and Downloading Music
 The search bar is able to parse queries, urls, and text files.